MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/dn788954-updates.md

 # Skype for Business downloads and updates page

-The _Skype for Business downloads and updates page_ that was once at https://technet.microsoft.com/office/dn788954 has been retired.
+The _Skype for Business downloads and updates page_ that was once at https://<span></span>technet.<span></span>microsoft<span></span>.com/office/dn788954 has been retired.
+The content was reorganized into client and server pages.

-Follow the links to the content you need:
+Follow these links to the content you need:

 - [Updates for Skype for Business clients](sfb-client-updates.md) which contains the sections:
     - [Skype for Business 2016 client updates](sfb-client-updates.md#skype-for-business-2016-client-updates)